aigis-styleguide/aigis/src/en/Documantation/templates.md

 {
   md: '## component\n\nthis is component!', // Document for this component
   html: '<h2>component</h2><p>this is component</p>', // Parsed html of document
-  config: { // Configurnation for this component
+  config: { // Configurations for this component
     name: 'component name',
     category: ['mod', 'btn']
   },